maina2/airbnb-clone-project/README.md

 Docker: A containerization platform used to package the application and its dependencies, ensuring consistent development and deployment environments.
 GitHub Actions: A CI/CD tool used to automate testing, building, and deployment workflows, streamlining the development pipeline and ensuring code quality.

+Database Design
+The database for the Airbnb Clone Project is structured around key entities that represent the core components of the booking platform.
+Below are the primary entities, their important fields, and their relationships.
+Entities and Fields

+Users

+user_id: Unique identifier for each user (Primary Key).
+email: User's email address for login and communication.
+name: User's full name for profile display.
+password_hash: Securely hashed password for authentication.
+role: Indicates whether the user is a host, guest, or both.

+Properties

+property_id: Unique identifier for each property (Primary Key).
+host_id: References the user who owns the property (Foreign Key to Users).
+title: Name or title of the property listing.
+location: Address or coordinates of the property.
+price_per_night: Cost of renting the property per night.

+Bookings

+booking_id: Unique identifier for each booking (Primary Key).
+property_id: References the booked property (Foreign Key to Properties).
+guest_id: References the user making the booking (Foreign Key to Users).
+check_in_date: Start date of the booking.
+check_out_date: End date of the booking.

+Reviews

+review_id: Unique identifier for each review (Primary Key).
+property_id: References the reviewed property (Foreign Key to Properties).
+guest_id: References the user who wrote the review (Foreign Key to Users).
+rating: Numerical score (e.g., 1-5) for the property.
+comment: Text description of the guest's experience.

+Payments

+payment_id: Unique identifier for each payment (Primary Key).
+booking_id: References the associated booking (Foreign Key to Bookings).
+amount: Total payment amount.
+payment_date: Date the payment was processed.
+status: Indicates whether the payment is completed, pending, or failed.

+Entity Relationships

+Users and Properties: A user (host) can own multiple properties, but each property is owned by exactly one user (one-to-many relationship).
+Properties and Bookings: A property can have multiple bookings, but each booking is associated with exactly one property (one-to-many relationship).
+Users and Bookings: A user (guest) can make multiple bookings, but each booking is made by exactly one user (one-to-many relationship).
+Properties and Reviews: A property can have multiple reviews, but each review is associated with exactly one property (one-to-many relationship).
+Users and Reviews: A user (guest) can write multiple reviews, but each review is written by exactly one user (one-to-many relationship).
+Bookings and Payments: A booking can have one payment, and each payment is associated with exactly one booking (one-to-one relationship).